danubie/Ironscripter/README.md

 Having this, It's easy to see, that this is similar valid for 2, 4, 6 ...
 96, 98, 100 as well.
 So my algorithm takes the first and the last number, the second last, and so on, to build the sum.

 ## Intermediate
 This one derives from Approche 3.
 So I'm building an array of numbers to be summed up according to the parameters.
+Using Measure-Object to return expected values.

 # Pester tests
 I love to write Pester tests, so I could not resist to do it here as well.\